UWCS/rs118/src/ttt.md

 Add some code to your game loop to see if a move leads to the player winning.
 If so, print a message to indicate this, and exit the game.

 There are multiple cases to consider for a win: 3 rows, 3 columns, and the 2 diagonals.
-You could hard-code all 8 of these, or you could get fancy with some for loops.
+You could hard-code all 8 of these, or save some sanity with some `for` loops.
 Up to you.